oscar-system/Oscar.jl/docs/src/Rings/integer.md

 An important design decision in Oscar.jl is to use Julia as the user language by default.
 This means that integers typed at the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) are [Julia integers](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/).
-However, for performance reasons, Oscar has its own integer format.
+However, for performance reasons, OSCAR has its own integer format.

 Julia has a number of different integer types, but the two that are most relevant here are `Int` and `BigInt`.
 All the Julia integer types